tip-org/tools-paper/paper.md

 We also supply a transformation that applies structural induction to the conjecture.
 It requires the conjecture to start with a
 $\forall$-quantifier, and does induction on the variables quantified there.
-It splits the theory into several new theories, one for each proof obligation.
-When using the command line tool, the theories are put in separate files in a directory specified as a command line argument.
+It splits the problem into several new problems, one for each proof obligation.
+When using the command line tool, the problems are put in separate files in a directory specified as a command line argument.